pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "tags": [
             {
-                "tag": {
                 "id": "id of the tag",
                 "value": "thetag",
                 "date": "date of posting the tag",
                 "user": {
                     "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "OBP UUID of the user making the comment", "display_name": "display name of user"
-                    }
                 }
             }
         ]